-William Arthur is an experienced School principal and educator who has worked in multicultural schools in the UK, Middle East and West Africa and currently U.S.A.
+William Arthur is an International School principal who has worked in multicultural schools in the UK, Middle East and West Africa and currently U.S.A.
 He was recently awarded the NPQH-National Professional Qualification for Headship in England from the University of London.
 William holds a BSc Honors in Biological Sciences from the University of Cape Coast and a Post Graduate Certificate in Education from Cambridge University.

-William has presented orientations for the Cordell Hull Foundation in San Diego, Colorado, Arizona and New York City.
+He has presented orientations for the Cordell Hull Foundation in San Diego, Colorado, Arizona and New York City.
 He has mentored or supervised the mentoring of trainee teachers from Bedford University, Open University, Leicester University, Northampton University, De Montfort University, Greenwich University, and London Metropolitan University–all in the United Kingdom.

 In December 2015, the school which he heads was named by the Hanban as the “Confucius Classroom of the Year in the US” and top 10 in the world.
 He traveled to Shanghai last year to personally receive the award from the Vice Premier of China.
 He travels extensively in Europe and Asia.